Meet Lily, Ursuline's resident therapy dog from Ursuline College on Vimeo.

 Additionally, Ursuline College's FOCUS

-program provides a comprehensive fee-based program aimed at supporting students with Learning Disabilities (LD) and Attention Deficit Disorder (ADD).
+program provides a comprehensive fee-based program aimed at supporting students with Learning Disabilities (LD) and Attention Deficit Disorder (ADHD).

 Students with documented disabilities may take advantage of basic academic support services and appropriate accommodations as determined by the disability specialist at no additional cost